sameerchore/sameerchore/README.md

 exploring:
 ├── software development and clean system design
 ├── ai/ml, one model and one dataset at a time
-├── open-source, reading code before writing it
+├── open-source, reading code before writing it.
-└── problem solving, daily reps over big leaps
+└── Solving daily and delivering meaningful

 currently:
-└── building the projects and write-ups that will fill this README in
+└── Currently focusing on webpack contribution and grinding DSA
 ```

 <img src="assets/divider.svg" width="100%" alt="" />